 Any person 21 years of age or older who has not fulfilled the normal criteria for admission to a degree program may be considered for admission to St. John's College Junior College with mature student status.
-The applicant must meet one of the following criteria for consideration:
+The applicant must have achieved at least one of the following::

-- a. is a high school graduate who does not meet the CXC subject requirements for admission; - b. has not earned a high school diploma or equivalent certification but has achieved grades 1 3 on three (3) CXC examinations at the General Proficiency level (including Math and English) OR grades A C on three (3) GCE O'Level examinations (including Math and English) OR three RSA (3) passes at the Intermediate or Advanced Levels (including Math and English); - c. has earned a GED certificate; - d. has earned a First Class Teacher certificate; - e. has at least three (3) years of work experience and has completed a certificate program at a post-secondary institution and earned a grade of C or better on every course completed; - f. has completed an adult and continuing education program and earned a cumulative C average or 2.00 GPA and has at least three (3) years of work experience.
+- a. a high school diploma - b. grades 1 3 on three (3) CXC examinations at the General Proficiency level (including Math and English) OR grades A C on three (3) GCE O'Level examinations or equivalent, (including Math and English) OR three RSA (3) passes at the Intermediate or Advanced Levels (including Math and English); - c. a GED certificate: - d. a First Class Teacher certificate: - e. at least three (3) years of work experience and completion of a certificate program at a post-secondary institution and earned a grade of C or better on every course completed; - f. at least three (3) years of work experience and completion of an adult and continuing education program, earning a cumulative C average or 2.00 GPA or better.

-Applicants considered for admission with mature student status will be required to attend an interview with the Admissions Committee.
+Applicants considered for admission with mature student status will be required to attend an interview with the Director of Admissions and Enrolment